aquaticus/nexus433/README.md

 Every bit starts with 500 µs high pulse.
 The length of the following low state decides if this is `1` (2000 µs) or `0` (1000 µs).
-There is 4000 µs long low state period before every 36 bits.
+There is a 4000 µs long low state period before every 36 bits.

 ![Nexus protocol timing](pics/nexus_protocol.png)

 # How it works

 The program is written in C++.
-It supports new block device GPIO subsystem.
+It supports the new block device GPIO subsystem.
 It uses [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/)
 C library for I/O operations.
 For MQTT communication Mosquitto client [libmosquittpp](https://mosquitto.org/man/libmosquitto-3.html) is linked.
 INI file parsing with the help of https://github.com/jtilly/inih.